hannutt/LearnLanguages/README.md

 The questions are of the form "how do you say good day in Finnish? etc." The user writes his answer in the html input field of the question in the language asked in the question, after which the JavaScript function sends the question to the Chat GPT API.

-Finally, the response given by the user is compared with the response given by the Chat GPT API
+Finally, the response given by the user is compared with the response given by the Chat GPT API.

+ANSWERING A QUESTION BY SPEAKING

+The user can also use the computer's microphone to answer questions. start using the microphone by clicking on the microphone icon.
+After clicking, a JavaScript function is executed that uses the SpeechRecognition library for speech recognition.
+Once the user's speech is recognized, it is converted to text and the text is added to the HTML input field.

 TRANSLATION OF THE QUESTION INTO THE DESIRED LANGUAGE